Ivaka1245/ivak-vanthief/ReadMe.md

 # Ivak-VanHeist
 Description:
 Hack the system and find out where the tub is.
-You go and steal a van
+You go and steal a van.

 Dependencies:
 - [dpemotes](https://github.com/andristum/dpemotes)